archf/ansible-sql-runner/README.md

 #       purpose in mind.
 #   3. Has to be passed directly when using the fileglob mode
 sql_db: dbname

-# `sql_engine` is not tied to the target because:
-# 1. A target may host multiple databases (in dev environnements)
-# 2. Different team might need to interact with different db
 ```

 Input data structures depends of the way you use the role.
 In any cases either
-you let it reach for ansible globally defined variables or you pass then
+you let it reach for ansible globally defined variables or you pass it
-explicitly feeding it what it expects.
+explicitly what it expects.

 **Fileglob mode example**